Attendance

 On the day of the appointment, if your child will be attending school in the morning, please drop them off as normal at the beginning of the day.
 Where possible, please also advise your child's class teacher of what time you will be collecting them, so they can be ready to go when you arrive at school.
 Please come to Main Reception to collect them, at the necessary time.
 If your child's appointment is in the morning and they will be attending school after the regular drop-off time, please bring them to Main Reception, to be signed in to school.
 You should always escort your child down to the office and wait until a member of staff has signed them in, please do not leave your child to walk into the school grounds alone.

-If Mrs Clark is not able to authorise the application and you still take your child out of school, we will record the absence as unauthorised and you may get a school absence penalty notice (fine).
+If Mrs Clark is not able to authorise the application and you still take your child out of school, we will record the absence as unauthorised and you will receive school absence penalty notice (fine), if the absence falls into the categories above.